testit-tms/api-client-golang/docs/WorkItemSearchQueryModel.md

 `func (o *WorkItemSearchQueryModel) UnsetAutoTestIds()`

 UnsetAutoTestIds ensures that no value is present for AutoTestIds, not even an explicit nil
+### GetWorkItemVersionIds

+`func (o *WorkItemSearchQueryModel) GetWorkItemVersionIds() []string`

+GetWorkItemVersionIds returns the WorkItemVersionIds field if non-nil, zero value otherwise.

+### GetWorkItemVersionIdsOk

+`func (o *WorkItemSearchQueryModel) GetWorkItemVersionIdsOk() (*[]string, bool)`

+GetWorkItemVersionIdsOk returns a tuple with the WorkItemVersionIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkItemVersionIds

+`func (o *WorkItemSearchQueryModel) SetWorkItemVersionIds(v []string)`

+SetWorkItemVersionIds sets WorkItemVersionIds field to given value.

+### HasWorkItemVersionIds

+`func (o *WorkItemSearchQueryModel) HasWorkItemVersionIds() bool`

+HasWorkItemVersionIds returns a boolean if a field has been set.

+### SetWorkItemVersionIdsNil

+`func (o *WorkItemSearchQueryModel) SetWorkItemVersionIdsNil(b bool)`

+ SetWorkItemVersionIdsNil sets the value for WorkItemVersionIds to be an explicit nil

+### UnsetWorkItemVersionIds
+`func (o *WorkItemSearchQueryModel) UnsetWorkItemVersionIds()`

+UnsetWorkItemVersionIds ensures that no value is present for WorkItemVersionIds, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)